GenesisMauries/fleet-management-api/notes.md

 llega al servidor web para una URL específica, la función o método anotado con @GetMapping correspondiente será invocado para manejar esa solicitud.
+[Whitelabel Error Page
+  This application has no explicit mapping for /error, so you are seeing this as a fallback.](https://bootcamptoprod.com/spring-boot-no-explicit-mapping-error-handling/#google_vignette)